HorizonsEndMC/Ion/.github/README.md

 	- Does the listener simply act on the result of the event?
 If so, use MONITOR.
 	- HIGH and HIGHEST should not be used right now.

-9) To prevent IntelliJ from complaining, please `@Suppress("unused")`for any entry points.
+9) To prevent IntelliJ from complaining, please `@Suppress("Unused")`for any entry points.
 Don't just tell IntelliJ to ignore them for that class as that only applies to you, not everyone else.

 10) These rules are more relaxed with IonCore, but should still be kept to if possible.